 You can leave the lids or tops on, but please make sure your bottles are empty and rinsed out

-Plastic tubs, pots and trays
+Plastic tubs, pots and trays (rigid plastic)

 - Clean food containers including yoghurt pots, margarine tubs, ice cream tubs and fruit punnets